 Sales agreement and seller's obligations

 The seller of a property (apartment, house, land) has the obligation to inform the buyer.
 Generally speaking, the seller must disclose all the information he has about the real estate.
-The seller is under an obligation to provide a great deal of information for which he/she has considerable liability.
-The information must be given to the buyer when the preliminary contract is signed.
-It is therefore important to be advised by a legal and property specialist before putting property on sale.

 What information the seller is it transmitted ?